catenax-ng/product-knowledge/.github/ISSUE_TEMPLATE/pull_request_template.md

 _A summary of what the feature/bug is._

 ## Checklist before merging
-- [ ] Did code scanning NOT add any high priority issues to the security tab?
+- [ ] Checked _Security_ tab to confirm no high priority issues where introduced through code scanning
-- [ ] Do the unit tests NOT fail?
+- [ ] Checked that unit tests executed successfully
-- [ ] Did the integration tests still run on your localhost environment?
+- [ ] Checked that the integration tests still run on your localhost environment